Marlins vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have played as the underdog in four of their past 10 games and have gone 2-2 in those contests.
+- In five games as the underdog over the last 10 matchups, the Marlins have a record of 3-2.

-- When it comes to the total, the Marlins and their foes are 3-5-2 in their previous 10 contests.
+- In their previous 10 matchups with a total posted by oddsmakers, the Marlins and their opponents are 4-4-2 when it comes to hitting the over.

-- The Marlins have covered the runline in all of their previous 10 matchups (one of those games had a spread.
+- The Marlins have covered the runline in all of their previous 10 contests (one of those contests had a runline.

 Read More About This Game